Realistic Plug 'n Talk FM Wireless Intercom Value Guide

 plastic, metal

-The Realistic Plug 'n Talk FM Wireless Intercom is a quintessential piece of RadioShack history, representing the era's push for accessible home automation.
-These Japanese-made units are highly collectible for their 'space-age' plastic aesthetic and their clever use of existing AC house wiring for signal transmission.
+The Realistic Plug 'n Talk FM Wireless Intercom is a quintessential piece of RadioShack history, representing the era's push for convenient home automation.
+These units are highly collectible for retro tech enthusiasts because they utilized a home's existing AC electrical wiring to transmit audio signals without extra cables.

 What Is Realistic Plug 'n Talk FM Wireless Intercom Worth?